-To be a dynamic information resource center for establishing knowledge based society
+“The vision of KU University Library is to be a dynamic information resource center for establishing a knowledge-based society.”

-To provide effective and efficient information resources and services in order to support learning, teaching and research.
+“The mission of KU University Library is to provide effective and efficient access and communication of information resources and services to support learning, teaching and research goals of the university.”

 Library Opening Hours

 Sunday – Thursday 8 am – 8 pm Third Floor A3-T03 (Closed on Fridays, Saturdays and Public Holidays)